Sofia Richie Shows Off Impressive Abs In Beach Photo

 In the caption, Richie expressed how much she wished she could remain right in that exact perfect moment.
 Her post earned over 300,000 likes and over 1,000 comments in less than 24 hours from her online audience of 6.4 million Instagram followers.

 On this particular Instagram post, her many fans took to the comments section to compliment her on her gorgeous looks and incredible, flawless physique.
+Others requested that she spill her secrets for maintaining her phenomenal figure and toned mucles.

 “Drop your workout routine thanks,” wrote one person aspiring to reach Richie’s impressive level of fitness.